urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/types.md

 nest-fail
 ```

-As you can see, it will crash if the type does not exactly match.
+As you can see, it will crash if the type does not nest.
 Note that
 rather than using `!<`, you can also just clam the tail of the vase like:

 ```